GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
+> ### I start with drawing the data structures, and I spend a lot of time thinking about them.
+I also think about what the program has to go through before I start writing code.
 >
-> ~ *Richard Stallman*
+> ~ *Gary Kildall*

 ---
 ## 🏎 Quick Facts